horuskol/horuskol.net/source/_posts/20200815-drag-and-drop-touch.blade.md

 ## How to pick up and make a move

 We want the same interaction for the user whether they're using a mouse or using a touch device.
-So, we're going to do programme in tandem.
+So, we're going to programme both functionalities in tandem.
+This is helped by the fact that there are analogous events between both APIs:

+* `touchstart` is equivalent to `mousedown`
+* `touchend` is equivalent to `mouseup`
+* `touchmove` is equivalent to `mousemove`

+There's a couple of caveats.
+Touch has an additional `touchcancel` event which is triggered when the browsers decides something should interrupt the touch behaviour.
+Also, the touch events carry additional information because you can have multiple touchpoints, whereas the Mouse API only allows for a single mouse pointer.

-First up, we want to be able to 'pick up' the element.
+All that consider, our first step is to allow users to 'pick up' the element.
 This is done by listening for `mousedown` and `touchstart` events on the movable element.

 ```html
 <div id="movable-element" onmousedown="pickup(event)" ontouchstart="pickup(event)"></div>